hexaworld/hexaworld-renderer-3d/README.md

 Builds a collection of `stack.gl` geometries and light sources from a list of `objects`, and enables updating them (through events like `remove` and `move`) and drawing them to the `gl` context.

-To construct a scene, just pass a `gl` context.
+To initialize a scene, just pass a `gl` context.

 ```javascript
 var scene = Scene(gl)